 About Monte Sandler

 As a dynamic leader on the Experity Executive Leadership Team, COO Monte Sandler is committed to building and maintaining collaborative partnerships with urgent care organizations across the country to ensure Experity’s Operating System helps them reach their operational and financial goals in this competitive healthcare market.
-Monte is a CPA and holds a BS in Accounting from Indiana State University Kelly School of Business.
+Monte is a CPA and holds a BS in Accounting from Indiana University Kelley School of Business.